ChengkuiZhao/Single-cell-miRNA-prediction/README.md

 2. Download the method code you want to apply in the Github
 3. Input the scRNA data into the code step by step
 ## Note
-* The breast simulation data and the corresponding imputation data is too large to store in the Github, you can download from.
+* The breast simulation data and the corresponding imputation data is too large to store in the Github, you can download from http://predscmiRNA.chengqi.site/Data/Simulation/Raw/data_simulation(10000).Rdata and http://predscmiRNA.chengqi.site/Data/Simulation/Imputation/data_imputed.RData.
-* Currently, the code and analysis is for the breast data and TNBC data, you could also modified the code and apply to the cancer data you are interested in.
+* Currently, the code and analysis is for the breast cancer data, you could also modified the code and apply to the cancer data you are interested in.
 ## Online service
-We also offer the online service to infer the scmiRNA.
+We also offer the [online service](http://predscmiRNA.chengqi.site/PredscmiRNA) to infer the scmiRNA.